pingcap/docs/tidb-cloud/tidb-cloud-security-password-authentication.md

 > **Note:**
 >
-> Only users who [sign up](https://tidbcloud.com/free-trial) for TiDB Cloud with emails and passwords can enable MFA in TiDB Cloud, and SSO login users are not supported to enable that.
-If you log in with Google SSO or GitHub SSO, you can enable MFA on your identity management platform, such as GitHub or Google Workspace.
+> This section applies only when you [sign up](https://tidbcloud.com/free-trial) for TiDB Cloud with emails and passwords.
+If you sign up for TiDB Cloud with Google SSO or GitHub SSO, you can enable MFA on your identity management platform, such as GitHub or Google Workspace.

 ### Enable MFA